Marion Stoddart: Recognition

 Stoddart was profiled on the “Today Show,” for her work.
 In 1987 the United Nations honored her with their Environment Program’s Global 500 Award.
 In 1993 the National Geographic Society profiled her life and work.
 Also in 1993 her work was chronicled in a children’s book “A River Ran Wild” by Lynne Cherry, which is today standard curriculum for most fourth graders in the US.

 In 2010 Susan Edwards and Dorie Clark directed an award-winning, 30 minute documentary, “The Work of 1000,” about the life and work of Stoddart.

 Stoddart is the focus of a civic engagement program called “The Work of 1000,” which is also the name of the short documentary film made about her work.

 On May 2, 2012 US Representative Niki Tsongas, with Marion Stoddart standing beside her, announced legislation to designate the Nashua River as a Scenic and Wild River.
 That designation will continue to protect and preserve the river and allow it to receive federal monies to continue conservation efforts into the future.

 In honor of her 85th birthday the Nashua River Watershed Association, the organization that Stoddart founded, held a fundraising drive to support programs and activities that will expand, promote, and permanently protect the greenways along the rivers, streams, and wetlands in the Nashua River watershed.

 In July 2014 a pair of artists, Jon S. Allen and Sophy A. Tuttle began work on a mural in honor of Stoddart along the Nashua River in Fitchburg's Riverfront Park.

+In 2024, the Groton-Dunstable Middle School in Groton, Massachusetts, renamed their south building the Marion Stoddart building in her honor.